rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 ```

 The reason `sort_by_key` is defined to take an `FnMut` closure is that it calls
 the closure multiple times: once for each item in the slice.
-The closure `|r| r.width` doesn’t capture, mutate, or move out anything from its environment, so
+The closure `|r| r.ширина` doesn’t capture, mutate, or move out anything from its environment, so
 it meets the trait bound requirements.

 In contrast, Listing 13-8 shows an example of a closure that implements just